YBushi/SEP-Assingment1/README.md

 ## Coverage measurement
 ### Existing tool
 Name of the existing tool used was Jacoco.
-It was executed by adding a Jacoco plugin into the pom.xml file and then executing maven.
+It was executed by adding a Jacoco plugin into the pom.xml file and then executing command: "mvn clean jacoco:prepare-agent install jacoco:report"

+Coverage results provided by the existing tool:
 ![ScreenShot of coverage scribejava-apis](coverageTool_images/scribeJava-apis-before.png)
 ![ScreenShot of coverage scribejava-core](coverageTool_images/scribeJava-core-before.png)
 ![ScreenShot of coverage scribejava-httpclient-ahc](coverageTool_images/scribeJava-http-ahc-before.png)